-Column 1 Column 2 Column 3 Provision(s) Commencement Date/Details 1.
+Commencement in formation Column 1 Column 2 Column 3 Provision(s) Commencement Date/Details 1.
 Sections 1 and 2 and anything in this Act not elsewhere covered by this table The day on which this Act receives the Royal Assent 17 December 2003 2.
-Sections 3 to 161 A single day to be fixed by Proclamation, subject to subsection (3) 17 June 2004

-Note: This table relates only to the provisions of this Act as originally passed by the Parliament and assented to.
-It will not be expanded to deal with provisions inserted in this Act after assent.
+Sections 3 to 161 A single day to be fixed by Proclamation, subject to subsection (3) 17 June 2004 Note: This table relates only to the provisions of this passed by the Parliament and assented to.
+It wi deal with provisions inserted in this Act after a ll not be expanded to of this an 3 of the table is for additional informati Act.
+This information may be included in n of this Act. of this n 3 of the table is for additional informati Act.
+This information may be included ir ion that is not par

-- (2) Column 3 of the table is for additional information that is not part of this Act.
-This information may be included in any published version of this Act. - (3) If a provision covered by item 2 of the table does not commence within the period of 6 months beginning on the day on which this Act receives the Royal Assent, it commences on the first day after the end of that period.
+(3) If a provision covered by item 2 of the table does not commence within the period of 6 months beginning on the day on which this Act receives the Royal Assent, it commences on the first day after the end of that period.